Saving for retirement? TurboTax can help with your 401(k), IRA, stock options, Social Security, pensions, annuities and more.

 When you take a lump-sum distribution from your 401(k), you can move the stock to a taxable account and roll over the balance of the 401(k) to an IRA.
 You'll pay ordinary income taxes on your basis in the stock you shift to the taxable account—that's the amount you paid for the stock—but the remaining NUA (the appreciation while the stock was in your retirement plan) will be taxed only when you sell the stock.

 Tax deferrals on retirement savings don't last forever.
-Withdrawals must be made by April 1 of the following year after you turn 70½, and subsequent annual withdrawals by December 31 of each year after that.
+Generally, you must start taking distributions beginning with the year that you turn 70½.
+The money must be taken out by April 1 of the year after you turn 70½, and annual withdrawals by December 31 of each year.
 (There is an exception if you are still on the job at age 70½ or beyond.
-You don’t have to tap your 401(k) funds until you retire, but you will have to take annual distributions from your IRA.)
+You don’t have to tap your 401(k) funds until you retire, but you will have to take annual distributions from your IRA even if you are still working.)

 RMDs are based on your account balance divided by a life expectancy factor set by the IRS and found in IRS Publication 590.
 If you don't take your full RMD each year, there's a stiff penalty—50 percent of the amount you failed to withdraw.